|Aircraft registration number||RA-01726|

 The Interstate Aviation Committee has formed the Investigation team of the accident in accordance with the Russian Aviation Legislation.
 The Investigation team started its work.

-The Investigation team of the Interstate Aviation Committee has completed the investigation of the accident with Diamond DA 40 NG RA-01726 aircraft owned by FSBEI HPO "UVAU GA (I)" occurred in the area of Soldatskaya Tashla airfield on May 8, 2014.
+The Investigation team of the Interstate Aviation Committee has completed the investigation of the accident with Diamond DA 40 NG RA-01726 aircraft owned by FSBEI HPO "UVAU GA (I)" occurred near Soldatskaya Tashla Airfield (RF) on May 8, 2014.

 The fatal accident with DA 40 NG RA-10726 aircraft was caused by: